SynthesisLab/grape/README.md

 #### Step 5

 An automaton is built from the enumerated and retained programs.
 It has been observed that building the automaton from the kept programs is significantly faster than using automata product and then forbidding programs.
 Note that the language described by the automaton is an over-approximation.
 Because the automaton must be valid for any number of variables and types, all variables of the same type are merged.
-Consequently, some programs like `$x - x$`, which were pruned, might still be present in the automaton's language, as `$x_1 - x_0$` could represent a valid and interesting program.
+Consequently, some programs like $x - x$, which were pruned, might still be present in the automaton's language, as $x_1 - x_0$ could represent a valid and interesting program.
 This automaton describes the language of programs up to a fixed size.

 #### Step 6